 - Report the damage to your insurance company as soon as you possibly can.

 - Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

 - Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Carpeting: Blot wet carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You have suffered a fire loss.
-While you are waiting for us to arrive, below are some suggestions to help deal with the damage:
+While you are waiting for us to arrive, below are some suggestions to help handle with the damage:

 - Be Safe: Never reenter affected areas of the house until fire officials have deemed the home safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done safely.
+The potential for slips and falls from the water that was used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can cause additional damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a small amount of time, entry by a person can cause extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!